Debt, how can we owe so much? Our National Debt is now officially $21 Trillion.

-The debt is $61,000 for each man, women, and child in America, Congress has mortgaged all our future.
+The debt is $67,000 for each man, woman, and child in America; Congress has mortgaged all of our future.

-• So far, this fiscal year, the national government has paid more than $434.6 billion in interest on its debt.
+• So far, the national government has paid more than $534.6 billion in interest on its debt this fiscal year.
 The high mark was set in the fiscal year 2011 when almost $454.4 billion was paid.

 • Our national debt is not just owed to those who buy US Treasuries; it is also owed to other government agencies that had operated at a surplus, such as the Social Security Administration.